bslatyer/proxmox-vgpu/README.md

 This document serves as a guide to install NVIDIA vGPU host drivers on the latest Proxmox VE version, at time of writing this its pve 8.1.

 You can follow this guide if you have a vGPU supported card from [this list](https://docs.nvidia.com/grid/gpus-supported-by-vgpu.html), or if you are using a consumer GPU from the GeForce series or a non-vGPU qualified Quadro GPU.
-There are several sections with a title similar to "Have a vGPU supported GPU?
-Read here" in this document, make sure to read those very carefully as this is where the instructions differ for a vGPU qualified card and a consumer card.
+There are several sections with a title similar to "Have a vgpu supported card?
+Read here"" in this document, make sure to read those very carefully as this is where the instructions differ for a vGPU qualified card and a consumer card.

 ## Supported cards